 Besides that, the main update inside is a more attractive, 4.2-inch colour LCD panel in the instrument cluster.
 This is part of a boost to the equipment levels overall, with safety kit bolstered by some useful toys.

 Seven airbags ensure that its five-star ANCAP safety rating is preserved.

 The Suzuki Vitara 1.4T GLX is priced from R378 900 and is sold with a 3-year/100 000 km warranty and a 4-year/60 000 km service plan.

-The only potential barrier to the Vitara’s ongoing success, then, will be pricing, it’s just received a price increase and is ever so slightly shy of R400k with a Retail tag of R396 900, which us going to give this likeable SUV a upward battle at tempting the motoring public out of its preferred choices in this class, like the Mitsubishi ASX, Honda HR-V and Mazda CX-3.
+The only potential barrier to the Vitara’s ongoing success, then, will be pricing, it’s just received a price increase and is ever so slightly shy of R400k with a Retail tag of R396 900, which is going to give this likable SUV an upward battle at tempting the motoring public out of its preferred choices in this class, like the Mitsubishi ASX, Honda HR-V, and Mazda CX-3.